a-random-lemurian/Lemurias-Extra-ES-Stuff/README.md

 ## Other
 * This plugin contains copy-pasted code in map.txt from the base game, specifically the Sol System's code.
-* This plugin is written in Endless Sky plugin language using Visual Studio Code.
+* This plugin is written in Endless Sky Data Language using Visual Studio Code.